-The knowledge you will gain while on JCSP DL will prepare you for command and/or staff appointments in a contemporary environment across the continuum of operations in national and international settings.
-I encourage you to take full advantage of the multiple learning opportunities presented to you during this very important year in your military career.
+The knowledge you will gain from JCSP will prepare you for command as well as - critically - employment as expert staff in operational or strategic headquarters in due course.
+I strongly encourage you to take full advantage of the learning opportunities presented to you in this very important programme.
+You should also take every opportunity to learn from Distance Learning colleagues in your cohort and to form effective and lasting relationships with them.

-This Syllabus was developed by CFC, CDA's Centre of Excellence (CoE) and Training Establishment (TE) on Officer Professional Military Education (PME) for Officer Developmental Period 3.
-It draws upon appropriate elements identified as part of Officer Development Period 3 and is delivered at the graduate academic level; it is to be reviewed annually by the TE to determine if in-year observations or recommendations should be incorporated for the following academic year.
+This Syllabus was developed by CFC, CDA's Centre of Excellence (CoE) and Training Establishment (TE) for Officer Professional Military Education (PME) in Officer Developmental Period 3.
+It draws upon appropriate elements identified as part of Officer Development Period 3 and is delivered at the graduate academic level.
+It is to be reviewed annually by the TE to determine if in-year observations or recommendations should be incorporated for the following academic year.